sngular/scs-multiapi-plugin/README.md

 that are generated are based on reimplementation or modification of the OpenAPI Generator models and template designs.

-The generation of the REST and Kafka connections is independent each other and could be used only one, or both at the same time.
+The generation of the REST and Kafka connections is independent of each other and could be used only one, or both at the same time.

 Here is the documentation for these technologies: